dnsviz/dnsviz/README.md

   Note that support for the following DNSSEC algorithms is not yet available in stock releases of M2Crypto: 3 (DSA-SHA1), 6 (DSA-NSEC3-SHA1), 12 (GOST R 34.10-2001), 13 (ECDSA Curve P-256 with SHA-256), 14 (ECDSA Curve
   P-384 with SHA-384).
-However, the patch included in "contrib/m2crypto.patch"
-  can be applied to M2Crypto 0.21.1 or M2Crypto 0.22.3 to support these
+However, there are two patches included in the `contrib` directory that can be applied to M2Crypto 0.21.1, M2Crypto 0.22.3 (`config/m2crypto-pre0.26.patch`), or M2Crypto 0.26
-  algorithms:
+  (`config/m2crypto-0.26.patch`).
+For example:

   ```
-  $ patch -p1 < /path/to/dnsviz-source/contrib/m2crypto.patch
+  $ patch -p1 < /path/to/dnsviz-source/contrib/m2crypto-pre0.26.patch
   ```

 ### Build and Install